What is a cholecystectomy?

 or drink after midnight.

-- Tell your provider if you are sensitive to or allergic to any medicines, latex, tape,
+Tell your healthcare provider if you are sensitive to or allergic to any medicines,

-- Tell your provider if you have a history of bleeding disorders.
-Let your provider
+Tell your healthcare provider if you have a history of bleeding disorders.
+Let them

 know if you are taking any blood-thinning medicines, aspirin, ibuprofen, or other